-- Existing pass-graded loans (to ensure responsiveness in the risk grading system to any changes in borrower creditworthiness)
+- Seasoned Pass-graded loans – to ensure responsiveness in the risk grading system to any changes in borrower creditworthiness

 As a separate though related exercise, we perform regular ALLL validations (audits) to verify that an institution’s Allowance for Loan and Lease Losses (ALLL) methodology aligns with the requirements of the 2006 Interagency Guidance on the ALLL.
 That guidance specifies regular validation of the methodology.
 Our approach includes an opinion as to the adequacy of the reserve amount.
 Meanwhile, we are following closely the new CECL (Current Expected Credit Loss) requirements in order to assist our clients with the challenges which the migration from the current (incurred loss) approach will pose.